-Meath fight back to draw with Derry in camogie final
+Derry draw with Meath as Cork win senior final

 Meath's Aoife Minogue registered the game's first score before an Aoife Shaw double for Derry.

-The opening goal came on five minutes as Niamh Gribben's weak clearance fell to Foley and she slotted low into the net.
+The opening goal came on five minutes as Niamh Gribben's weak clearance fell to Ciara Foley and she slotted low into the net.

-Derry produced a superb response, strating with points from Shaw, Lauren McKenna and Aine McAllister.
+Derry produced a superb response, starting with points from Shaw, Lauren McKenna and Aine McAllister.

-There was a slice of fortune with McNicholl's goal - the forward went for a point but the sliotar fell short and dipped just below the bar and into the net.
+There was a slice of fortune with Mairead McNicholl's goal after 23 minutes - the forward went for a point but the sliotar fell short and dipped just below the bar and into the net.

 McAllister, Shaw and McNicholl added further scores as Derry went at half-time in control and McKenna pushed the gap out to eight on the restart.